Next Steps for Missoula College Students

 As you prepare to attend UM, we want to make you aware of the state of Montana immunization requirements:

 - two (2) immunizations for Rubeola

-You must submit your Medical Requirement Form (which will be mailed to you in your acceptance packet), as well as verifiable documentations of your immunizations.
-You can also submit this information online by following these instructions.
+You must submit verifiable documentations of your immunizations.
+You can submit immunization information online.
 Please submit these documents as soon as possible to ensure a smooth transition to UM.
-For more information please call the Curry Health Center at (406) 243-2122.
+For more information please contact Curry Health Center or call (406) 243-2122.

 Internship Services provides students with comprehensive services and coordination of the internship process.

 You can meet with a Career Counselor to discuss your major and career options, resumes, job search, interviewing, etc. Together you can decide what next steps are best for you.

 Celebrate!
 Feel free to share how you celebrate that you are now part of Griz Nation by including us in your celebration through #Montanabound